 - Try a different antibiotic.
-One type of antibiotic may work better than another.
+One type of antibiotic might work better than another for your infection.

-- Use medications to help relieve bothersome symptoms, such as alpha blockers to relieve urinary symptoms and anti-inflammatory medications for pain.
+- Use additional medications to help relieve bothersome symptoms.
+For example, drugs called alpha blockers can relieve urinary symptoms and anti-inflammatory medications such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) can ease pain.

-If you're taking antibiotics, take them exactly as instructed, even if you feel better.
-Not taking the full course of antibiotics or missing doses can interfere with the antibiotic's ability to completely kill the bacteria.
+If you're prescribed antibiotics, take them exactly as instructed, even if you begin to feel better.
+Missing doses or not taking the full course of antibiotics may interfere with the antibiotic's ability to completely kill the bacteria.

 If you have recurring prostate infections that don't improve with treatment, see a doctor who specializes in men's urinary and reproductive health (urologist).
-A urologist might obtain fluid from your prostate to determine the bacterium causing the problem and the antibiotic that is likely to work best.
-The urologist can also look for any prostate or urinary system problems that would make you more vulnerable to infection.
-Examples of conditions that increase your risk of recurrent prostate infections include kidney stones, bladder stones and trouble emptying your bladder all the way because of an enlarged prostate.
+You might need to have fluid taken from your prostate to determine the bacterium causing the problem and the antibiotic that is likely to work best.
+It's also possible you may have a form of prostatitis that isn't caused by a bacterium.

 You might need a CT scan or a procedure used to see inside your urinary bladder and urethra (cystoscopy) to look for other causes for your symptoms.
 A urologist can look for any underlying problems, such as a blockage, that would prevent treatment from being effective or make you more vulnerable to infection.

 - AskMayoExpert.
 Prostatitis (adult).
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2019.

 - Prostatitis: Inflammation of the prostate.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/urologic-diseases/prostate-problems/prostatitis-inflammation-prostate.
 Accessed May 13, 2019.